 We publish literary essays and poetry that are intended to honor parenting as one of life’s greatest callings.
 MAW reads the way motherhood is, not as someone is telling you it should be.
 Our pieces fall into three categories: (1) Early Years: mothering the younger years (from birth to age 12), (2) Middle Years: mothering the middle school and teenage years, and (3) Adult Children: mothers facing the empty nest.

 Please send your submissions through Submittable only.
-Please also tell us in your cover letter where you heard of us and include your Twitter handle and a 2-4 sentence bio.
+Please also tell us in your cover letter where you heard of us and include your Twitter handle and a 2-4 sentence 3rd person bio.
+Please also include a one-sentence “grabber” telling us what your piece is about.
 We also ask that you “Like” our Mothers Always Write FB page and follow us on Twitter (@mothersalways) when you make your submission.

 Suggested Themes: (Please specify theme in cover letter)

 For March/April, the theme is: In the Moment.

 For May/June, the theme is: “Saying What You Mean”

 We interpret our suggested themes loosely (although they must have strong ties to motherhood) and continue to accept general submissions for all issues as well.